Menu

 This photo was taken at the Montessori Inspired Lifestyle® conference held in Toronto, May 2024.

-It was a true pleasure to meet Dr. Cameron Camp and his lovely wife, Linda.
+It was a true pleasure to meet Dr. Cameron Camp and his lovely wife, Linda Camp.
 Dr. Camp captivated the group with insightful stories and decades of experience — and even brought along his guitar for a crowd-pleasing singalong of Don McLean’s classic “American Pie.”

 The day was filled with learning, laughter, and meaningful connection.
 We’re especially grateful for the time shared with Dr. Camp, Linda Camp, and Gary Johnson, Leadership Development Consultant and Executive Coach.
 What a memorable experience!